Apple tax row raises $2.1 trillion question for FX traders

 Englander, who also studied the issue in detail the last time a new repatriation act was being talked up in 2011, says the figure for the amount currently being held abroad is something like $2.5 trillion.
 Converting even a small share of that huge sum from foreign currencies could be significant.

 "No one knows the currency breakdown for sure.
 80 percent in dollars sounds reasonable.
 So 20 percent of $2.5 trillion is a big number," he added.
-(Additional reporting by Jamie McGeever)
+(Additional reporting by Jamie McGeever; Graphic by Nigel Stephenson; Editing by Catherine Evans)